Table Of Contents

 In Frame Relay switching, message flags for forward explicit congestion notification (FECN), backward explicit congestion notification (BECN), and DE message flags cause the algorithm to select weights that effectively impose reduced queue priority.
 The reduced queue priority provides the application with "slow down" feedback and sorts traffic, giving the best service to applications within their committed information rate (CIR).

-Fair queueing is supported for all LAN and line (WAN) protocols except X.25, including LAPB and SDLC; see the notes in the section "Defaults."
+Fair queueing is supported for all LAN and line (WAN) protocols except X.25, including LAPB and SDLC; see the notes in the section "Command Default."
 Because tunnels are software interfaces that are themselves routed over physical interfaces, fair queueing is not supported for tunnels.
 Fair queueing is on by default for interfaces with bandwidth less than or equal to 2 Mbps.

-For Release 10.3 and earlier releases for the Cisco 7000 and 7500 routers with a Route Switch Processor (RSP) card, if you used the tx-queue-limit command to set the transmit limit available to an interface on a Multiport Communications Interface (MCI) or serial port communications interface (SCI) card and you configured custom queueing or priority queueing for that interface, the configured transmit limit was automatically overridden and set to 1.
+Note For Release 10.3 and earlier releases for the Cisco 7000 and 7500 routers with a Route Switch Processor (RSP) card, if you used the tx-queue-limit command to set the transmit limit available to an interface on a Multiport Communications Interface (MCI) or serial port communications interface (SCI) card and you configured custom queueing or priority queueing for that interface, the configured transmit limit was automatically overridden and set to 1.
 With Cisco IOS Release 12.0 and later releases, for WFQ, custom queueing, and priority queueing, the configured transmit limit is derived from the bandwidth value set for the interface using the bandwidth (interface) command.
 Bandwidth value divided by 512 rounded up yields the effective transmit limit.
 However, the derived value only applies in the absence of a tx-queue-limit command; that is, a configured transmit limit overrides this derivation.

 When you configure Resource Reservation Protocol (RSVP) on an interface that supports fair queueing or on an interface that is configured for fair queueing with the reservable queues set to 0 (the default), the reservable queue size is automatically configured using the following method: interface bandwidth divided by 32 kbps.
 You can override this default by specifying a reservable queue other than 0.
 For more information on RSVP, refer to the chapter "Configuring RSVP" in the Cisco IOS Quality of Service Solutions Configuration Guide.